Erik Hazelhoff Roelfzema: Activities in England

 Once in London, Roelfzema became involved in a secret service group of escaped young Dutchmen called the Mews, after Chester Square Mews, the neighborhood in London where they lived.
 The group was being run under the direction of François van 't Sant, director of the Dutch Military Intelligence and Security Service (CID, Centrale Inlichtingendienst).
 The agents were trained under Colonel Euan Rabagliati of MI9.
 Their operation was called 'Contact Holland', whose goal was to establish links with the disparate Dutch resistance groups, support them and coordinate their activities in the Netherlands.
 Most agents were brought into the Netherlands by parachute drop.
 This required the agent to be trained in parachuting and exposed them to the risks of doing so at night.
 Roelfzema, Peter Tazelaar and Chris Krediet came up with an alternative method of insertion.
 They proposed gaining access to the Netherlands by sea.
-They would use a Motor Gun Boat (MGB) to cross the channel, covering the last stretch of water by taking a small boat and rowing into shore.
+They would use a Motor Gun Boat (MGB) to cross the English Channel, covering the last stretch of water by taking a small boat and rowing into shore.

 Due to internal politics Van 't Sant was required to step down from his position with intelligence and control of the CID was transferred to Colonel Mattheus de Bruyne of the Dutch Marine Corps.
 De Bruyne lacked experience in intelligence work and did not have a good grasp on the subtlety required.
 He failed to recognize the fact that his agents were often arrested and yet were continuing to broadcast messages, except now they were under the control of the Germans.
 The usual procedure for transmitting messages was to include small errors.
 If an agent was forced to work for the Germans, he would leave out the errors.
 The result should be that contact was aborted immediately.
 De Bruyne concluded that the agents simply forgot to use the security-checks and even sent messages to remind them.
 This would tip-off the German intelligence and the agent would be replaced with a German and sent off to a concentration camp.
 Other intelligence mistakes by De Bruyne included attaching detailed maps of the landing sites at Noordwijk, Scheveningen and Walcherento to the walls of his London office and leaving them up.
 Observing this, Louis d'Aulnis, an agent of the CID, elected not to announce where his landing place would be beforehand, a measure which ended up saving his life.